-Applicants for admission are considered for fall term only.
-Applications for the next academic year are accepted through December 1st.
-In order to be admitted, candidates must be reviewed favorably by the program faculty, the Department Admissions Committee, and the Graduate School.
+Applicants for admission are considered for fall semester only.
+Applications for the following academic year are accepted through December 1st.
+In order to be admitted, candidates must be reviewed by the program faculty committee.

 Consideration is given to the applicant’s previous academic and professional experience.
 There should be in each applicant’s background a pattern of experience that supports his or her expressed desire to pursue advanced graduate studies in rehabilitation counseling.
 Appropriate evidence of such experience should be reflected in the applicant’s letters of recommendation.

-- The GEA Portal allows you to upload supplemental documents, request letter of recommendations, check the status of your application, and send e-messages to the program.
-Log into the GEA Portal using your Applicant ID and Password to complete the application process and monitor your application status.
+- The graduate application allows you to upload application materials, request letters of recommendation, and receive communication on the status of your application.
+You can create a Graduate Admission account to complete the application process and monitor your application status.

-- Provide contact information for three (3) individuals who will completed Letters of Recommendation in the GEA Portal.
+- Provide contact information for three individuals who will complete the Letters of Recommendation.

 - List professional experience, awards, honors, publications, presentations, professional affiliations, and professional development activities.

-- Writing Sample.
-Submit an example of academic or professional writing, e.g., something that you have published, a master’s thesis, or a paper you might have submitted to fulfill graduate course requirements.
+- Submit an example of academic or professional writing, e.g., a publication, a master’s thesis, or a paper you have submitted to fulfill graduate course requirements.
 You must have authored the sample exclusively.
-The purpose is to demonstrate your ability to write analytical English prose in order to give the review committee a clear idea of how well you will be able to carry out the kind of analytical writing that is such a central component of advanced graduate study.
+The purpose of this submission is to demonstrate your ability to write analytical English in order to provide with the review committee a clear idea of how well you will be able to carry out the analytical writing that is a central component of advanced graduate study.
 Samples whose content is close to the applicant’s stated interest are most useful.
-Writing samples may be submitted through the GEA Portal.

-- The verbal, quantitative, and analytical portions of the GRE should be submitted.
-Applications should have official test results reported to institution code 1465.
+The verbal, quantitative, and analytical portions of the GRE should be submitted.
+Applications should have official test results reported to the institution code 1465.

 - These transcripts must be sent directly from the institution; please contact the Registrar’s Office at the institutions you attended for the appropriate procedures and fee information.

-- International Applicants: Submit original or attested copies of all transcripts, diplomas, mark sheets, and certificates from all secondary schools and colleges attended and official English translations if original or attested documents are not in English.
+- For international applicants, submit the original or attested copies of all transcripts, diplomas, mark sheets, and certificates from all secondary schools and colleges attended, as well as official English translations if original or attested documents are not in English.

-Applicants whose first language is not English are required to submit proof of proficiency in the English language as a condition for regular admission to MSU.
-Details regarding profficency testing and minimum scores required by the University may be located here.
+- Applicants whose first language is not English are required to submit proof of proficiency in the English language as a condition for regular admission to Michigan State University.

-International applicants are required to submit an Affidavit of Support and financial proof.
-This statement, which is found on the Grad School's website, must originate from your source of support and must be a certified, original statement with stamp and original signature.
+- International applicants are required to submit an Affidavit of Support and financial proof upon receiving a recommendation for admission.
+This statement must originate from your source of support and must be a certified, original statement with stamp and original signature.